 The Manton Center for Orphan Diseases

-This page is dedicated to the Manton Center for Orphan Diseases research study, one of 57 studies supported by the Boston Children’s Rare Disease Collaborative (CRDC).
+This page is dedicated to the Manton Center for Orphan Diseases research study which is supported by the Boston Children’s Rare Disease Collaborative (CRDC).
 For more information about the CRDC, please visit our home page.
 Established in 2018, the CRDC supports pediatric rare disease research and provides families with genetic diagnoses that enable personalized treatments, including precision medicine and targeted therapies.

 Key outcomes include clinical diagnoses in 16% of patients, of which 8% led to changes in management.
 An additional 13% of patients had a candidate finding that is being investigated further.